node-class-may-2023/ComIT_Node/html.md

 * The `value` attribute contains the value of the text input
 * The user will see any predefined value
-* To clear the input the user will have to manualy delete the input content
+* To clear the input the user will have to manually delete the input content

 **Example:**
 ```html